zkc3783/dream-share-discover/README.md

 # Team Name: Dream, Share, Discovery

 Welcome to our team's GitHub page!
 We are a diverse team focusing on creating solutions for the urban explorer, sharing our daily life, and fostering discovery.
-Our team consists of four Chinese members and we are looking to welcome two Portuguese members soon!
+Our team consists of four Chinese members and **we are looking forward to welcoming two Portuguese members soon!**

 ## News